zahmo/ajsf/README.md

 # AJSF (Angular JSON Schema Form)
-This fork was created for anyone needing to use angular 15+ in there project until [hamzahamidi/ajsf](https://github.com/hamzahamidi/ajsf) is updated for angular 15+.
+This fork was created for anyone needing to use angular 15+ in their project.
+[hamzahamidi/ajsf](https://github.com/hamzahamidi/ajsf) can be used for angular 14 and below

-**N.B:** For Angular6-json-schema-form please check [this documentation](https://github.com/zahmo/zajsf/tree/angular6-json-schema-form).
+**N.B:** For Angular6-json-schema-form please check [this documentation](https://github.com/hamzahamidi/ajsf/tree/angular6-json-schema-form).

 <p align="center">
   <a href="https://angular.io/"><img src="https://img.shields.io/badge/angular-15,_16-red.svg?logo=Angular&logoColor=red&labelColor=white&style=plastic" alt="Angular Versions"></a>